-Anna Estrada is the administrative assistant at Adult Literacy Plus of Southwest Arizona (ALPS).
+Anna Estrada is currently the administrative assistant and data entry clerk at Adult Literacy Plus of Southwest Arizona (ALPS).

 Blanca Garcia was born in Mexico and came to the United States when she was 18 years old.
 At that time, she had left high school in Mexico and graduated from a private school as a Private Accountant.

 When she came to the United States, she started taking ESL classes in a program just like Adult Literacy Plus of Southwest Arizona (ALPS).
 After that, she went to the University of the Pacific in California where she graduated from a High School Equivalence Program with honors.
 Then she went to Delta College where she began taking Business courses.

 Maria Adelaida Johnson earned her bachelor’s degree from Northern Arizona

 University in Arts and Sciences and her master’s degree from the University of

 Phoenix in Elementary Education.
 She began working with Adult Literacy Plus

 of Southwest Arizona (ALPS) in 2000 when it was called “Yuma Reading